-The premise is: Toraji Ishida, a teacher at Muroe High School, is challenged by a fellow teacher to create a girls' kendo team to fight his.
+The story begins with Toraji Ishida, a teacher at Muroe High School, who is challenged by a fellow male teacher to create a girls' kendo team to spar with his.
 If Ishida wins, he gets a year's supply of sushi.

-Although his reason is low and pathetic, the team becomes the venue for different girls to come together and become friends where they fight off bullies, learn about themselves, and find a second family.
+Although his reason is low and pathetic, Ishida creates a team that becomes more than a club.
+Different girls come together and become friends where they fight off bullies, learn about themselves, and find a second family.

 Which Sports Anime Have You Seen?See results without voting